 In the 1960s, a new technology called window film came on the market.
 Since that time, the technology has continued to evolve, offering homeowners another option for protecting their family and property.
 These advances in technology now allow for window films that can block a significant amount of heat energy while still allowing the homeowner to enjoy a virtually unimpaired view from the window.

 In this article, we'll look at what a window tint is and how to evaluate various window tints, costs and maintenance.

 Types of Window Tints

 Basically, a window tint, or solar control film, is a very thin film usually made of a polyester base with a scratch-resistant coating.
 Some films involve multiple polyester layers to achieve their results.
-These films are still only millimeters thick and are affixed to the interior side of the window with an adhesive.
+These films are still only millimeters thick, or even less than a millimeter thick, and are affixed to the interior side of the window with an adhesive.